Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 Anonymous

->Oh fuck off with this excuse.
+>Oh frick off with this excuse.
 A train track can go anywhere a highway can go

 Sure, except it has a pre-designed path and if you want to go to a place that is not there, you have to take another train and another.
 Not to mention that these connections may have different time schedules and be placed in awkward places, making the trip even longer and less convenient.